eth4n22/tp/docs/DeveloperGuide.md

 ## Design & implementation

+### Command Class

+1. Command Class Design:

+   - All commands extend the Command class, which is abstract and defines the execute() method.
+   - The execute() method in each command class contains the logic to perform a specific action.
+   - Each command interacts with BookManager (to manage books), Ui (to print messages), and Storage (to save data to a file).

+2. Commands Enum (Commands.java):

+   - The Commands enum defines all possible commands, like ADD, DELETE, LIST, BORROW, RETURN, etc.
+   - The enum makes it easier to map user input to the correct command type.
 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}

 ## Appendix